XxCHANDLERxX/notes/sci206/README.md

 I can also make a longitudinal wave by rubbing the rod with rozen on my fingers to make them sticky.

-Demo: Beer bottle with liquid in it.
+*Demo:*: Beer bottle with liquid in it.
 It's actually not a standing wave in the gap inside the bottle, at least in a tall, thin-neck beer bottle.
 It's more like a mass-spring system, with a "disc" of air at the top where the bottle cap goes.
 Adding liquid decreases the volume of air inside, increasing hte